-We are excited about the next Neural Mechanisms webinar this Friday.
+We are excited about the next Neural Mechanisms webinar.
 As always, it is free.
-You can find information about how and when to join the webinar below or at the Neural Mechanisms website—where you can also join sign up for the mailing list that notifies people about upcoming webinars,
+You can find information about how and when to join the webinar below or at the Neural Mechanisms website—where you can also join sign up for the mailing list that notifies people about upcoming webinars, webconferences, and more!

 Peeling the Onion of Brain Representations